lvh/icecap/doc/intro.md

 `icecap` is a system for generating capability URLs.

 Capability URLs are unguessable URLs, that, when accessed, cause some action to be performed.
-These are "capabilities" in the [E][E] sense, named thusly because merely being in possession of the URL gives you the authority to perform some action, but importantly gives you no other additional authority.
+These are capabilities in the object-capability sense: having the reference (URL) gives you the authority to perform some action, but does not give you any *other* authority.

+For more information about object-capability systems, take a look at [E][E], a programming language built around them.

 [E]: http://erights.org/